 - making your home a cozy sanctuary (blankets, candles, things you love)

 The philosophy and mindfulness behind hygge goes beyond these simple tasks.
 Each task, as simple and cliché as it may sound, is incredibly grounding and helps open us to the present moment of joy and straight up feeling GOOD.
 If you’re interested more about this concept, there’s literally an entire book that I’m anxious to read written by Meik Wiking, the CEO of the Happiness Research Institute in Copenhagen.
 I hope this was helpful in sharing my personal experience with inviting hygge into my life in hopes it’ll shine a light into your lifestyle and how you can make it happen now!

-Hygge has also been getting a lot of buzz around the internet lately!
+Hygge has also been getting a lot of buzz on the internet lately!
 Check out these articles for more perspective on this Danish concept: